pcsg/About/README.md

 Your concepts are implemented in minutes.
 The useful functions, modules and plugins will help you to achieve your goals.

 You want to know more?
-Check the QUIQQER repositories. @QUIQQER
+[Check the QUIQQER repositories](https://github.com/QUIQQER).